How do You Make Mornings Easier With Kids?

 A good morning routine with kids is the one that works for YOU and your family.
 And it will change over time.

 In the end, we kept working at it, and the tips above transformed our awful mornings into calm ones.
-We still occasionally had hard mornings (that’s life!), but these tips got us to turn the corner.
-And I’m implementing every single one again now that my kids are back to school in 2020.
+We still occasionally had hard times (that’s life!), but these tips got us to turn the corner.

 What is your morning routine for school?
 What helps you stay calm and organized?
 I’d love to know!